Tourism in Portugal: Statistics

-The following table presents the nationality of the largest demographic of tourists from 2017 to 2019:
+The following table presents the nationality of the largest demographic of tourists from 2017 to 2023:

 In 2016, accounting international tourists, the most popular regions were Lisbon (4.4 million), Algarve (3 million), Northern Portugal (2.1 million), Central Portugal (1.2), Madeira (1.2), Alentejo 370,000 and the Azores.
 For national tourists the most popular regions were Northern Portugal (2.3), Central Portugal (2.0), Lisbon (1.9), the Algarve (1.2), Alentejo (0.8), Madeira (0.29), and the Azores (0.27).

-The following table presents the nationality of the largest demographic of tourists by region in 2019:

 Lisbon is, with Barcelona, one of the European cities leading in overnight stays.
 The urban areas of Porto and Northern Portugal, north of Douro River surpassed Madeira, in 2010, and the Algarve, in 2015, and became the second most visited destination in Portugal.
 In 2015, most tourists were Europeans, but also from the Americas and Asia.
 Sleeping in the country's hotels, the most numerous are the British, Spanish, French, Germans, Brazilians, the Dutch, Americans, Italians, and the Japanese, which not only want the sun and the beach, but mostly cultural ones, city breaks, gastronomy, nautical tourism, or business traveling.

 Portugal won 14 "Oscars" of the tourism.
 The national tourism had 77 nominations and won a total of 14 awards in more than 10 European categories, surpassing Spain or Italy, at the gala of the World Travel Awards 2015, whose ceremony took place in Sardinia, Italy.
 CNN compared Lisbon and Porto head-to-head in order to find who has the best food, culture, old cafés and boutiques, nightlife, and the best beaches.

 Travel guide giants Lonely Planet have designated Portugal as one of the top 3 countries to visit in 2018.